wolfvictorOSI/Edge-Data-Store-Docs/V1/Modbus/PrinciplesOfOperationModbus.md

 - Data selection: Perform selection of Modbus TCP items to which the adapter should subscribe for data.
 - Logging: Set up the logging attributes to manage the adapter logging behavior.

 For more details, see [Data source configuration](xref:ModbusTCPDataSourceConfiguration) and [Data selection configuration](xref:ModbusTCPDataSelectionConfiguration).
+For more information on how to configure logging, see [Component-level logging configuration](xref:ComponentLoggingConfiguration).

 ## Connection
 The Modbus TCP EDS adapter communicates with the Modbus TCP devices through the TCP/IP network by sending request packets that are constructed based on the data selection configurations, and collects the response packets returned by the devices.